BOSULIF is a prescription medicine used to treat:

 - Heart problems.
 BOSULIF may cause heart problems, including heart failure and decreased blood flow to the heart, which can lead to heart attack.
 Get medical help right away if you get shortness of breath, weight gain, chest pain, or swelling in your hands, ankles, or feet

 - Your body may hold too much fluid (fluid retention).
 Fluid may build up in the lining of your lungs, the sac around your heart, or your stomach cavity.
-Get medical help right away if you get any of the following symptoms during your treatment with BOSULIF:
+Get medical help right away if you get any of the following symptoms during your treatment with BOSULIF:- shortness of breath and cough

 - swelling in your hands, ankles, or feet